NukeOfTheShadow/macchanger/README.md

 6.)
 You should now have a new MAC-Adress on the given Interfaces.
 You can set the name of the interfaces in the macchanger script by changing the variable 'ifaces' to, for example, wlan0.
 There is also support for multiple interfaces.
 So you can change the variable 'ifaces' to a comma-seperated list.
 For example 'eth0 wlan0' and so on.

+### Removing from autostart

+To remove the script from autostart you only have to run the following command as root: 'update-rc.d -f macchanger remove'.